bincrafters/bincrafters.github.io/_posts/2018-02-12-Conan-Package-Boost-1-66-0.md

 - Please submit the PR back to `testing/1.66.0` branch.
 - Please do not use the example from the libraries documentation.
 - Please write some minimum amount of code to instantiate some class from the library.
+- A "Done" tag will be added beside the URL's below as we receive PR's.

 Example: [Boost Random test_package](https://github.com/bincrafters/conan-boost_random/blob/stable/1.66.0/test_package/test_package.cpp)

 [https://github.com/bincrafters/conan-boost_callable_traits](https://github.com/bincrafters/conan-boost_callable_traits)